madboy482/AmorFly/README.md

 ## 📝 License

-This project is part of an internship submission and is not licensed for public use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-© 2025 Amor Fly